-8. This Agreement constitutes the entire agreement between the parties hereto with respect to the subject matter hereof and supersedes and overrides any prior or other agreements, representations, warranties, understandings and explanations between the parties hereto with respect to the subject matter of this Agreement.
+9. This Agreement constitutes the entire agreement between the parties hereto with respect to the subject matter hereof and supersedes and overrides any prior or other agreements, representations, warranties, understandings and explanations between the parties hereto with respect to the subject matter of this Agreement.

-9. This Agreement shall be binding upon the trustees, receiver, heirs, executors, administrators, successors and assigns of the parties.
+10. The parties hereto agree that no employment, agency, joint venture, partnership or fiduciary relationship shall be deemed to exist or arise between them with respect to the proposed Transaction.
+This Agreement shall be binding upon the trustees, receiver, heirs, executors, administrators, successors and assigns of the parties.

-10. This Agreement shall be exclusively governed by, and construed in accordance with, the laws of the state of New York applicable therein.
-Enron hereby: (i) submits and attorns to the exclusive jurisdiction of the courts of New York; and (ii) waives trial by jury.
+11. This Agreement shall be exclusively governed by, and construed in accordance with, the laws of the state of New York applicable therein.

-11. The invalidity or unenforceability of any provision or part thereof of this Agreement shall not affect the validity or enforceability of any other provision and any remaining part, which shall continue in full force and effect.
+12. The invalidity or unenforceability of any provision or part thereof of this Agreement shall not affect the validity or enforceability of any other provision and any remaining part, which shall continue in full force and effect.